i

 • Sound Symposer Delete (I'll tell you why shortly)

-A couple notes about the parts above - you NEED a blowoff valve with any non-BorgWarner EFR turbo.
+A couple notes about the parts above - you NEED a different blowoff valve with any non-BorgWarner EFR turbo.
 Whether it's a Garrett, Precision, or other brand that you're customizing around, you'll need to get a completely new blowoff valve setup.
 The Focus ST comes with a blowoff valve built into the turbo which means when you replace it, you need to source a new BOV.
 This also means you need to source at least one of the 2 intercooler pipes since that's where the new BOV will be located.
 These are all readily available in kits with a few different blowoff valve options.

 The sound symposer delete is the easiest way to create a vacuum/boost source for your BOV.
 Most people that mod their ST want it gone anyway, but this gives you a really good reason to do such a simple modification.